All Episodes

 They were mostly public sector union jobs, and their votes will be worth every taxpayer dollar.

-They had a meeting with Obama today, and the chairman, Martin O'Malley of Maryland, and other governors held a little press conference.
+This afternoon in Washington, outside the White House, after meeting with President Obama, some Democrat governors, they had a meeting with Obama today, and the chairman, Martin O'Malley of Maryland, and other governors had a little press conference.

-The White House chief correspondent, CBS Chip Reed asked O'Malley a question.
+The White House chief correspondent of CBS Chip Reed asked O'Malley a question.

-Are you saying there wasn't one word about this big battle of Republican poly unions that is spreading to many of your states?
+Are you saying there wasn't one word about this big battle of Republican employee unions that is spreading to many of your states?

 I think most of us see that as a distraction, really, from the most important work that we can do, which is creating jobs.